Paul Jones (wrestler): Early life

-Frederick was born on June 16, 1942 in Port Arthur, Texas.
+Frederick was born on June 16, 1942, in Port Arthur, Texas.
 He attended Thomas Jefferson High School.
 As a teenager, he boxed, spending seven years as a Golden Gloves boxer and winning the Texas Light Heavyweight Championship and Texas Heavyweight Championship.
 While working in a television studio, he met Paul Boesch, who suggested he become a professional wrestler and offered to train him.

 Professional wrestling career

 Early career (1961–1968)

 Frederick was trained to wrestle by Paul Boesch and Morris Sigel, debuting in 1961 under the ring name "Paul Jones".
 During his early career, he competed primarily for promotions in the Southern United States including the Texas-based promotion Big Time Wrestling, the Tennessee-based promotion NWA Mid-America and Championship Wrestling from Florida.
-He was nicknamed "Young" Paul Jones by promoter Paul Boesch during his stint in Texas to distinguish him from Andrew Lutzi, a Russian-born veteran wrestler who had used the same name.
+He was nicknamed "Young" Paul Jones by promoter Paul Boesch during his stint in Texas to distinguish him from Andrew Lutzi, a Russian-born veteran wrestler (later the promoter of Georgia Championship Wrestling who had used the same name.

 From late-1964 to early-1965, Jones toured Australia with World Championship Wrestling, wrestling as "Al Fredericks".
 After returning to the United States, he competed for the Oregon-based promotion Pacific Northwest Wrestling, holding the NWA Pacific Northwest Heavyweight Championship on two occasions and the NWA Pacific Northwest Tag Team Championship once, and in Canada for Northwest Wrestling Promotions in British Columbia and Alex Turk Promotions in Manitoba.
 He returned to the Southern United States in mid-1967.

 In 1969, Jones appeared with the California-based promotion NWA Hollywood Wrestling, briefly holding the NWA Americas Tag Team Championship with Nelson Royal in 1969.
 In the same year, he toured Japan with the Japan Pro Wrestling Alliance, making repeat tours in 1970 and 1971.
 In 1973, he made a fourth tour of Japan, this time with All Japan Pro Wrestling.

 Mid-Atlantic Championship Wrestling (1968–1972)

-Jones first appeared with the North Carolina-based promotion Mid-Atlantic Championship Wrestling in 1968, forming a face tag team with veteran Nelson Royal.
+Jones first appeared with the North Carolina–based promotion Mid-Atlantic Championship Wrestling in 1968, forming a face tag team with veteran Nelson Royal.
 In September 1970, the duo defeated The Minnesota Wrecking Crew to win the NWA Atlantic Coast Tag Team Championship.
 They lost the championship to The Blond Bombers in December 1970.
 Jones and Royal continued to team until 1972, when Jones left Mid-Atlantic Championship Wrestling to compete for Championship Wrestling from Florida.